hlotze/minimal_python_docker/README.md

-# Minimal Python Docker image
+# Minimal Python Docker image - "Hello World!"

 (With this, I just summarized for myself: How I proceed with this short session.)